-The course for a World Championship shall be of a type within the normal and general experience of the federations organizing Canoe Marathon competitions.
-The course must be in lap format with the start, finish and portage in the same area.
 The recommended number of laps is 8 for senior men, 7 for senior women, canoe senior men, U23 kayak men, 6 laps for canoe senior women, U23 women, canoe U23 men, junior kayak men, and 5 laps for kayak and canoe junior women, canoe junior men.

-The exact number of laps and the number of portages may vary if required because of specific circumstance at the event.
+The exact number of laps and the number of portages may vary if required because of specific circumstance at the eventcourse.